 Easy Sesame Ginger Dressing is a flavorful, sweet and savory addition to salads or for marinades.
 It’s made from healthy, simple ingredients and can be prepared in just minutes.
-Try this delicious keto and low-FODMAP salad dressing on Asian noodle salad, roasted vegetables, stir frys and more!
+Try this delicious low-carb and low-FODMAP salad dressing on Asian noodle salad, roasted vegetables, stir frys and more!

 This sesame ginger dressing is so versatile and can be used in a variety of ways.
 Top a salad with this dressing and add some Asian Tuna Salad (without mayo).
 It’s a wonder for easy meal prep and will liven up your weekly menu, guaranteed!